HenrikLovold/FastCollatz/README.md

 #### Rules

 - Calculate all Collatz paths for 2 to N
-- Programs should take ONE argv parameter N
+- Your program's first argument must be N

 For testing purposes, run $N=1*10^7$, as this is what we're benchmarking.